connor-richardson/dream-state-classifier/README.md

-# EEG Dream Emotion Classification
+# Dream Affect Classification from EEG Signals using Machine Learning

 Classification of dream-related emotions from EEG signals using the publicly available Dream Emotion Evaluation Dataset (DEED).
 Two feature extraction methods (PSD and DWT) are compared across two binary classification schemes (Emotional vs. Neutral and Positive vs. Negative) using XGBoost and Random Forest(To be implemented) classifiers, evaluated with Leave-One-Subject-Out (LOSO) cross-validation.